This also applies to cable, chain, and webbing.

 This page explains the two cases where some gear might not appear in vRigger.

-The Gear Manager lets you select the gear that you use from the larger selection of gear that is available.
-If you don't see an item, open the Gear Manager and move the item that you want to use from the "gear that you don't use" list to the "gear that you might use" list.
+The Gear Manager lets you select the gear that you use from all of gear that is available.
+If you don't see an item, open the Gear Manager and move the item that you want to use from the "gear that you don't use" list on the left to the "gear that you might use" list on the right.

 Some of vRigger's gear is only available if you own the "industry gear kit."
 This gear is displayed in gray text in the Gear Manager's "gear that you don't use" list and cannot be moved to the "gear that you might use" list.
 Click the Gear Licensing button in the Gear Manager to learn how to purchase the industry gear kit.